-The RMA directs the resource consent process.
-The outcomes of resource consents is directed by the RMA and key documents such as our District Plan.
+The outcomes of resource consents are directed by the RMA and key documents such as our District Plan.
 Resource consents can cover a range activities and development.
 The appropriate consenting of these activities will:

 - promote the sustainable management of natural and physical resources in our District - ensure the District is resilient, inclusive and sustainable.